-Note 1: For parasite-powered DS18B20s, the master must enable a strong pullup on the 1-Wire bus during temperature conversions and copies from the scratchpad to EEPROM.
-No other bus activity may take place during this time.

-Note 2: The master can interrupt the transmission of data at any time by issuing a reset.
+- Note 1: For parasite-powered DS18S20s, the master must enable a strong pullup on the 1-Wire bus during temperature conversions and copies from the scratchpad to EEPROM.
+No other bus activity may take place during this time. - Note 2: The master can interrupt the transmission of data at any time by issuing a reset. - Note 3: Both bytes must be written before a reset is issued.